Tavi007/ElementalCombat/README.md

 		"biome_dependency":boolean
 	}

 Note that it has the biome_dependency flag.
-When true, the mob will gain biome specific elemental defense properties.
+When true, the mob will gain biome specific defense properties.

 ### Biomes

 	{
 		"defense_element":{
 			"element1": int,
+			...
+		},
+		"defense_style":{
+			"style1": int,
 			...
 		}
 	}